Funding opportunity

 Who is not eligible to apply

 You are not eligible to apply for this funding opportunity as a project lead if you are based at an international research organisation.
 This does not include project leads from MRC Unit The Gambia or MRC/UVRI Uganda Research Unit at the London School of Hygiene and Tropical Medicine.
-Before applying for funding, check if your organisation is eligible.
+Before applying for funding, check the Eligibility of your organisation.

 Equality, diversity and inclusion